Prep boys track: Badgers recruit Jackson Acker hoping for a chance to throw the discus this spring

 And his sister, Jill Pedretti (now Ross), holds the WIAA state-meet record in the discus and starred at the University of North Carolina.

-Both went on to be NCAA Championship qualifiers at the Division I level -- Sullivan for UCLA.
+Both went on to be NCAA Championship qualifiers at the Division I level.

 “If I remember correctly, Luke’s sophomore record was 171 feet and some inches,” Pedretti said. “(Acker) threw 191 feet (as a sophomore).
 So now you’re talking about Luke Sullivan, who was a two-time national (high school) champion … and (Acker) broke his sophomore discus record by 20 feet.
 I mean, that’s insane!”